ScrapeWithYuri/ScrapeWithYuri.github.io/_posts/2019-02-10-Scrape Zillow - Hundreds of Thousands of Properties Pt. 2 without Tax Data.markdown

 <br>

 This tutortial will walk you through how to scrape hundreds of thousands of Zillow property data.
-This article assumes you have Zillow property URLs already or have already read the article Scrape Zillow - Hundreds of Thousands of Properties Pt.
-1.
+This article assumes you have Zillow property URLs already or have already read <a href="/python/web%20scraping/zillow/2019/02/17/Scrape-Zillow-Hundreds-of-Thousands-of-Properties-Pt.%201">Part 1</a>.

 <br>